ThomMediaThomas/er/wp-content/plugins/wp-html-mail/readme.txt

-=== WP HTML Mail - Email Designer ===
+=== WordPress Email Template Designer - WP HTML Mail ===
-Contributors: haet
+Contributors: codemiq,haet
-Tags: email template, html mail, email design, mail, email templates, ninja-forms, caldera-forms, wp-e-commerce, easy-digital-downloads, woocommerce, contact-form-7, mandrill, postman, gravityforms
+Tags: email template, html mail, email design, woocommerce email, ninja-forms, caldera-forms, wp-e-commerce, easy-digital-downloads, contact-form-7, mandrill, postman, gravityforms
 Requires at least: 5.0
-Tested up to: 5.4.1
+Tested up to: 5.7.1
 Requires PHP: 7.2
-Stable tag: 3.0
+Stable tag: 3.0.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-All in one email template solution for Ninja Forms, Caldera Forms, Gravity Forms, WooCommerce, CF7, Support Plus, EDD, ...
+All in one email template design solution for Ninja Forms, Caldera Forms, Gravity Forms, WooCommerce, CF7, Support Plus, EDD, ...

 == Description ==
+Beautiful WordPress emails for your contact form notifications, your WooCommerce and EDD transactional emails, WordPress core emails, BuddyPress and many more.
-Beautiful responsive HTML mails, fully customizable without any coding knowledge Create your own professional email template within a few minutes.
+Create your own professional email design within a few minutes without any coding.

-= See how it works =
+= See how we create an email template within two and a half minutes =

 https://youtu.be/h-bFpPqkAzk

-= Features =
+= All in one email designer for your contact forms, WooCommerce, Easy Digital Downloads and many more... =

 * **Responsive & Device independent:**
 Our e-mail template has been tested in all major desktop, web and mobile mailclients.